 If a parent would like to appeal a decision, the appeal must be made in writing to the School Board of New Creation Christian Academy within five (5) business days of dismissal detailing the infraction and basis of appeal.
-The case will then be reviewed by the School Board and the Board's decision will be final.
+The case will then be reviewed by the School Board and their decision will be final.